KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

 If you choose consideration as your objective, there are six objectives within it that your company must be trying to achieve:

-- Traffic – Sends people from Facebook to your website or the destination of your choosing.
+- Traffic – Sends people from Facebook to your website or the destination of your choice.

 - App Installs – Directs people to a source where they can download your app.